ShrutiSoni145/Convert-PDF-To-Epub/README.md

-## E-book Coverter
+## E-book Converter
-The E-book converter is developed in python language.
+The E-book Converter is developed in python language.
 A pdf file can be converted into an epub file by the E-book converter.
 Epub file format contains page bookmarking, passage highlighting, resizable fonts, changeable text and background colors, and Text-to-Speech features for comfortable reading.